-Brine shrimp are teeny tiny little creatures that have a few nifty abilities.
-Their eggs can be easily dried out for long periods only to rapidly spring to life when added to water and given a bit of warmth.
+Brine shrimp, also called artemia, are teeny tiny little creatures that have a few nifty abilities.
+Brine shrimp cysts can be easily dried out for long periods only to rapidly hatch and spring to life when added to water and given a bit of warmth.

 For anyone who owned a Sea Monkeys kit as a kid, you might even have affectionate memories of brine shrimp as a pet.
 Though many of us might not be entertained by the antics of a shrimp so small you have to squint to get a good look at them, fish are endlessly fascinated by the delicious little shrimp.